 Staffordshire Bull Terriers are small sized dogs with a strong muscular build and created to fight.
 Luckily, nowadays majority of this breed has left the combat rings (not entirely unfortunately) and it is raised as a pet or guard dog.
 Staffies are quite stubborn, confident and sometimes dominant especially male individuals.
-This is why Staffy owners must be expert and capable of gently enforcing their leadership.
+This is why Staffy owners must be experts and capable of gently enforcing their leadership.
 Very playful dogs that are suitable for kids.
-These dogs love to spend time outdoors however are very sensitive to both high and low temperatures.
+These dogs love to spend time outdoors however are they very sensitive to both high and low temperatures.
 The main qualities in a Staffordshire Bull Terrier are the affectionate nature towards the family and kids as well as the ease of keeping this dog clean.
 Among their flaws, Staffordshire Bull Terriers can count their often aggressive nature towards other dogs and small animals.

 Characteristics accepts by FCI:

 Staffordshire Bull Terriers are a medium sized breed but very strong, muscular and full of energy.
 This is why, despite being quite small, a Staffordshire Bull Terrier will need space to exercise and won't adapt well to life in a unit.